andres885/flac-splitter/README.md

 [Versión en español](./README.es.md)
-# Bash Script to split FLAC files
+# Bash script to split FLAC files

 A Bash script that splits FLAC files into individual tracks using a CUE sheet.